haveno-dex/haveno-docs/docs/users/getting_started.md

 3. Choose a subaddress.
 4. Copy the subaddress or scan the QR code to send XMR from an external wallet.

-Funds are stored in your main Haveno wallet, which is fully non-custodial.
+Funds are stored in your non-custodial Haveno wallet and can be withdrawn any time.

 ![Light mode](/resources/img/getting_started/deposit_light.png#only-light)
 ![Dark mode](/resources/img/getting_started/deposit_dark.png#only-dark)